A Leprechaun’s Gaze

 .

-The leprechaun was now far-gone.
+The leprechaun was now far-gone!

 The early morning storm moved on.

-My coat was drenched, I hungered still
+My good coat drenched, I hungered still

 for daily bread, fresh from the mill.